 Two of the biggest French Christmas markets are in Colmar and Strasbourg which are both located in the Alsace region.

 Strasbourg Christmas market

-Strasbourg holds one of the oldest Christmas markets in France, originating before 1570.
-The market runs annually from around the 24th November until early January.
-The market has over 300 individual stores which contain everything from Christmas trees to food stalls and much more.
+Strasbourg has one of the oldest Christmas markets in France, dating back to before 1570.
+The main market is held in the main square in Old Town, and is the self-proclaimed ‘Christmas Capital’ or ‘Christkindelsmärik’.
+The market runs annually from around the 24th November until early January and has over 300 individual stalls selling everything from Christmas trees to food, and much more.

-The main market is held in the main square in Old Town, and the market has been self-proclaimed the ’Capital of Christmas’, and since then it is often referred to as this or ‘Christkindelsmärik’.
-The market has illuminations, beautiful chalets, bredele cakes and vin chaud (hot wine).
-The market and town feel as if there is magic in the air, which captures the spiritual and cultural beliefs of Christmas.
+You can marvel at the lights and beautiful chalets, before devouring some tasty bredele cakes and vin chaud (mulled wine).
+The market and town feel as if there is magic in the air, capturing the spiritual and cultural beliefs of Christmas.

 Colmar Christmas Market - ©Silberfuchs - Pixabay